yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/use-cdc.md

 {{< /note >}}

 ## Prerequisites

 ### YugabyteDB

-A 1-node YugabyteDB cluster with an RF of 1 is up and running locally (the `yb-ctl create` command create this by default).
+A 1-node YugabyteDB cluster with an RF of 1 is up and running locally (the `yb-ctl create` command creates this by default).
 If you are new to YugabyteDB, you can create a local YugaByte cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/).

 ### Java